sez11a/liferay-docs/develop/tutorials/articles/150-web-services/02-consuming-web-services/03-authenticated-requests.markdown

 -   **OAuth 2.0:** In @product-ver@, you can use OAuth 2.0 for authentication.
     See the
     [deployment guide](/discover/deployment/-/knowledge_base/7-1/oauth-2-0)
-    for more information on OAuth 2.0 in @product@.
+    for more information on OAuth 2.0.

 First, you'll learn how send requests with basic authentication.